Janexxx/Udacity-project-pixel-art-maker/README.md

 To get started, open `designs.js` and start building out the app's functionality.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Problems

+* How to use JavaScript to accomplish this task without jQuery
+* How to realize "click - show color" and "click - hide color".
+Do I need to add .cell or #cell (in order to make listener? and how?

 ## Contributing